2023 Solar Incentives Guide for Olean, NY - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC applies towards solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, accessories, labor and equipment.
-You can claim this credit for a solar panel system installed on a primary or secondary residence in the United States that you own.
-The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+The ITC applies towards solar systems installed after January 1, 2006 and lets you deduct from your taxes a percentage of the total cost of solar panels, equipment, accessories and labor.
+You can claim this credit for solar panels installed on a primary or secondary residence in the United States that you own.
+The original amount you could claim was 30% of the total cost, although the amount you can claim may range between 26-30%.
 There is no maximum claim amount.

-More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit might apply to you, talk to your local Olean solar installation expert.
+Click here to learn more about the new Inflation Reduction Act.
+The best way to understand how the new Clean Energy Credit applies to you is to reach out to your local Olean solar panel installation expert with your questions.

 State & Local Solar Incentives